randybias/cloudscaling.com/blog/cloud-computing/_posts/2015-02-24-hyper-converged-confusion.markdown

 [Converged infrastructure](http://searchdatacenter.techtarget.com/definition/converged-infrastructure) (CI):

-<blockquote>Converged infrastructure (CI) is an approach to data center management that relies on a specific vendor and the vendor’s partners to provide pre-configured bundles of hardware and software in a single chassis.
+Converged infrastructure (CI) is an approach to data center management that relies on a specific vendor and the vendor’s partners to provide pre-configured bundles of hardware and software in a single chassis.
 >
 > </blockquote>

 [Hyper-converged infrastructure](http://searchvirtualstorage.techtarget.com/definition/hyper-convergence) (HCI):

-<blockquote>Hyper-convergence (hyperconvergence) is a type of infrastructure system with a software-centric architecture that tightly integrates compute, storage, networking and virtualization resources and other technologies from scratch in a commodity hardware box supported by a single vendor.
+Hyper-convergence (hyperconvergence) is a type of infrastructure system with a software-centric architecture that tightly integrates compute, storage, networking and virtualization resources and other technologies from scratch in a commodity hardware box supported by a single vendor.
 >
 > </blockquote>